Best telephoto lenses for Canon in 2022

 • Not compatible with teleconverters

 No photographer’s trinity of lenses would be complete without a 70-200mm.
 If you take the previous EF mount versions into account, what could Canon possibly offer as an improvement to this professional zoom?
 For a start, nearly 30% reduction in weight and size, with no loss in image quality.
 To put it bluntly, it is an amazing feat of optical engineering.
 It is the smallest 70-200 f/2.8 lens on the market today.
-Only the Sony FE 70-200mm f/2.8 GM OSS II is lighter by a paltry 25 grams or about five credit cards.
+Only the FE 70-200mm f/2.8 GM OSS II is lighter by a paltry 25 grams or about five credit cards.

-Speaking of credit cards, you might need to leverage them against the cost of this lens because this new on the block doesn’t come cheap.
+Speaking of credit cards, you might need to leverage them against the cost of this lens because this new kid on the block doesn’t come cheap.
 That 30% reduction in weight and size will cost you 30% more than the last EF 70-200 that Canon released.
 For some of you, the ultimate deal-breaker for this lens might be that it is not capable of accepting teleconverters of any sort.
 The rear element is so close to the back of the lens that any teleconverter simply does not have enough room to fit, which seriously reduces its flexibility in the field.

 Putting teleconverter efficacy aside, that’s about the only bad news to report with this lens.
-Sure, the no longer has internal zooming, making people worrisome about dust and moisture intrusion.
+Sure, the new design no longer has internal zooming, making people worrisome about dust and moisture intrusion.
 But Canon did this before and had great success with the EF 70-300mm f/4-5.6L IS.
 So dust and moisture intrusion should be the least of your worries.
 Overall this lens is a fantastic achievement; anyone with the budget will have no complaints about quality over the previous generations.

 Best for wildlife: Canon RF 100-500 f/4.5-7.1L IS